-Learnin goutcomes

-By the e end of this course, the students will:

-1) Know and be able to define the border of optimal plant performance and the deviation from

-this due to suboptimal or damaging quantities/intensities of environmental factors, i.e.

-situations for which we use the term stress.

-2) Understand the mechanisms through which abiotic and biotic environmental stress factors

-affect plant physiology and productivity (from sub-cellular to ecosystem level).

-3) Address certain adaptation-mitigation strategies employed by plant in order to overcome

-various environmental stress factors.
+- 1) Know and be able to define the border of optimal plant performance and the deviation from this due to suboptimal or damaging quantities/intensities of environmental factors, i.e. situations for which we use the term stress. - 2) Understand the mechanisms through which abiotic and biotic environmental stress factors affect plant physiology and productivity (from sub-cellular to ecosystem level). - 3) Address certain adaptation-mitigation strategies employed by plant in order to overcome various environmental stress factors.

-Genera I Competences

-Basic ar nd specialized knowledge of the natural world
+Basic and specialized knowledge of the natural world

-Workin g independently

-Team w vork

-Workin g in an interdisciplinary environment

-Production of new research ideas

-Respect t for the natural environment